bionet/ted.python/doc/source/overview.rst

-Under appropriate conditions |lazar_time_2004|_, a signal that has been time encoded as a sequence of spikes can be faithfully recovered using a *time decoding* algorithm.
+Under appropriate conditions |lazar_time_2004|_, a signal that has been time encoded as a sequence of spikes can be faithfully recovered using a *time decoding machine*.
 The circuit below uses sinc kernels to reconstruct the encoded signal:

 .. image:: images/tdm-sinc.png
    :scale: 70
    :align: center

-Processing a time encoded signal with the above algorithm results in the following reconstruction.
+Processing a time encoded signal with the above circuit results in the following reconstruction.
 Although the actual input signal is discretely represented with traditional computational models, the reconstruction can be made arbitrarily precise for bandlimited stimuli.